 8. Pikachu Promo Cards (Regional Exclusives)

 Various regional events, tournaments, and promotions over the years have produced Pikachu promo cards available nowhere else.
-The Birthday Pikachu promo, the Photographer Pikachu (Pokémon Snap era), and various stamp rally cards from Japan are all highly collectible.
+These include:

 How to Find Rare Pikachu Merchandise